LuluDavid/CarouselAnimation/README.md

 # THREE.js Non-Inertial Forces

 This project is a quick demonstration of how the inertial forces work in a non-inertial reference frame.
+You can simple access the result <a href="https://luludavid.github.io/THREE.js-Fictitious-forces/main.html">here</a>.

 ## Left view